Graduate Program Tuition and Support

 All incoming students receive some fellowship support.
 No additional application or supporting material is required.

 Fellowship decisions for continuing students are made each spring after a faculty review of student artwork.

-Appointments of TAs and AIs are made on a semester-by-semester basis, rather than by annual contract.
+Appointments of TAs are made on a semester-by-semester basis, rather than by annual contract.
 Rigorous performance evaluations are given and appointees can be terminated if they are negligent either in their duties or in their graduate studies.
 Appointments follow departmental criteria, receive approval by the department chair, and are subject to the availability of funds.

 The department has limited funds to support annual travel for graduate research.

 Graduate students from the U.S. (citizens or permanent residents) are automatically eligible for Federal Stafford loans as independent students.
 Students should file the Free Application for Federal Student Aid (FAFSA) as soon as their application to the graduate school has been submitted, and they have completed their federal tax return.
 Review the Web site of the University's Office of Student Financial Services for more information.